Varagur: Sub villages

-Political views
+Political landscape

 As a gram panchayat this village is having 3 wards, and it will be under Senthamangalam (state assembly constituency) of Namakkal (Lok Sabha constituency) in Tamil Nadu Legislative Assembly.

 Literacy

 Literacy rate of the village is 75%.
 Male literacy rate is 80% and female literacy rate is 70%.
 2134 people out of 2833(the total population of Varagur) are literate.